 However, Canadian French has a significant amount of English loanwords due to English being an official language in Canada.

 The Francophone community in Canada is slowly getting smaller.
-Since English is still preferred in the official state matters, education, and in the work fields, the French language has been experiencing a decline.
+Since English is still preferred in official state matters, education, and the work fields, the French language has been experiencing a decline.

 Canadian French has four regional dialects: Acadian French, Newfoundland French, Quebec French, and Metis French.
 Quebec French is the most popular spoken variety of French in Canada.
 In fact, the majority of French speakers in Canada speak Quebec French.